 Summary of Product Characteristics Updated 16-Jan-2018 | Bayer plc

-Canesten Pessaries are recommended for the treatment of candidal vaginitis.
+Canesten 500mg Pessary is recommended for the treatment of candidal vaginitis.

 The pessary should be inserted into the vagina, as high as possible, using the applicator provided.